• Skip to primary navigation

 • Keeping your physical location;

-Minimal data storage, on the other hand, documents your source IP address, VPN IP address, connection start and stop time and the total number of bytes used while using the service.
+Minimal data storage, on the other hand, documents your source IP address, VPN IP address, connection logs of start and stop time, and the total number of bytes used while using the service.

 So how can minimal logging benefit you?

-Generally, minimal logging helps VPN providers improve their service in terms of speed, network connections, and reliability.
+Generally, minimal connection logs help a VPN provider improve their service in terms of speed, VPN network connections, and reliability.
 It also allows your VPN provider to troubleshoot any issues you encounter.

-Other benefits to minimal logging include enhanced security in that VPN providers can use logs to spot spammers and DDOS.
+Other benefits to minimal connection logs include enhanced security in that VPN providers can use logs to spot spammers and DDOS.

 After collecting minimal connection data, the best providers state how soon they remove or delete the data – usually within 30 days.